 Suites combine retro glamour and colourful comforts. $$

-An 11-metre-tall mural of Marilyn Monroe, Audrey Hepburn, Frank Sinatra and Charlie Chaplin was a sure sign we’d arrived at this boutique hotel.
+An 11-metre-tall mural of Marilyn Monroe, Audrey Hepburn, Frank Sinatra and Charlie Chaplin was a sure sign we’d arrived at one of the coolest boutique hotels in Central.
 The Madera takes inspiration from Hollywood’s glam heyday, with vintage items on display, including Chaplin’s bowler hat and movie posters, and bright flourishes (a blue velvet sofa here, a magenta wall there).
 The 38 suites are generously spread two per floor, and the 24-hour gym is equipped with cardio and strength-building equipment.
 There are no on-site restaurants but countless neighbouring options along with galleries, boutiques and heritage shops.

 Detail You’ll Love: The in-suite Nespresso machine and washing machine enhance the sense of being in a home away from home.